 When you apply for mortgage preapproval, the lender will review your finances and issue a letter that details the loan it expects you to qualify for.
 Preapproval isn’t a guarantee of a loan, but it gives you an idea of how much house you can afford.
 Preapproval also shows real estate agents and sellers that you’re ready and able to buy a home.

-To get an FHA loan, the property you’re buying must meet requirements and codes set by HUD.
-An FHA appraiser will be sent to inspect the home for structural issues, as well as health and safety hazards.
-If the home doesn’t meet FHA standards, repairs will be needed before you can close on your loan.
+For you to get an FHA loan, the property you’re buying must meet requirements and codes set by HUD.
+An FHA appraiser will inspect the home for structural issues, as well as health and safety hazards.
+If the home doesn’t meet FHA standards, repairs will be needed before you can get approved for an FHA loan.

 You also will need to document your finances.
 Expect your lender to ask for: